kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```

-* Promises functions are resolved to forward the response message back to the HTTP Router.
-* The HTTP Router sends the response to the HTTP client.
+* The Storage Engine response is passed back through each component to reach the HTTP Client.

-### Websocket connection
+### Websocket Connection

-The schema below shows the [Architecture overview]({{ site_base_path }}guide/kuzzle-depth) showed above and highlights the components involved in reading actions:
+The diagram below shows Kuzzle Backend's [Architecture]({{ site_base_path }}guide/kuzzle-depth), components involved in a read request are highlighted:

 ![read_scenario_websocket_overview]({{ site_base_path }}assets/images/request-scenarios/read-websocket/overview.png)

-The following diagram shows how the Request flows between the client application, the different Kuzzle components, and the external services:
+The following diagram shows how a Request flows between the client application, the different Kuzzle Backend components, and the external services:

 ![read_scenario_websocket_details]({{ site_base_path }}assets/images/request-scenarios/read-websocket/details.png)

-* The client application opens a Websocket connection to Kuzzle Proxy and sends message containing the request.
-For instance, to retrieve the document `739c26bc-7a09-469a-803d-623c4045b0cb` in the collection `users`:
+* The client application opens a websocket connection to Kuzzle Backend's Proxy component and sends a request message.
+For instance, to retrieve the document with `_id=739c26bc-7a09-469a-803d-623c4045b0cb` in the `users` collection the message would look like this:
 ```javascript
 {
   "requestId": "ed4faaff-253a-464f-a6b3-387af9d8483d",